CDRT/docs/bios/settings/thinkpad/password.md

     5.1. **Save** – default<br>
     5.2.
 Cancel<br>

-**Note**.
-To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](bios/settings/thinkpad/beepalarm.md).
+?> To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](bios/settings/thinkpad/beepalarm.md).

 When prompted to enter an NVMe password, press F1 to switch between the admin NVMe password and user NVMe password.